 Trees

 Belize is home to an astonishing variety of tree species, including historically important ones like mahogany and logwood (originally used to make dye).
 Indeed, the modern history of Belize began when the first European settlers visited the country to fell valuable species for export back to the Old World.
-Today, Belize’s national tree is the mahogany (swietenia macrophila), featured alongside a logger on the official flag.
+Today, Belize’s national tree is the mahogany (swietenia macrophylla), featured alongside a logger on the official flag.

 Fruits and Nuts